Interim Constitution

 VT-HF-01 (y) Hard fork action thresholds must be in the range 51%-80%

-VT-CON-01 (y) Update Constitution or proposal policy action thresholds must be in the range 65%-90%
+VT-CON-01 (y) New Constitution or guardrails script action thresholds must be in the range 65%-90%

 VT-NC-01 (y) No confidence action thresholds must be in the range 51%-75%